khaledh/bitflow/tutorial/19_loading_tasks_by_name.md

 ### Recap

 We created a simple way to load and execute tasks by name.
 We still have the mapping between task names and sector numbers hard coded though.
+We'll deal with this issue later when it's time to add a file system.

 ### Next

-???
+It would be great if we can load and execute a task by typing its name.
+This is going to require interfacing with the keyboard and handling interrupts, and that's what we're going to do next.